List of EastEnders characters introduced in 1985: Tracey

 Tracey (known to fans as Tracey the barmaid) is played by Jane Slaughter.
 She has appeared as a background character since the first episode on 19 February 1985, when she was seen working on the flower stall in Bridge Street Market.
 Slaughter was not credited in the role until episode 126 (1 May 1986), which was the first episode in which she spoke.
-She is the longest-serving character and cast member in the show as Slaughter has been apart of the show from the beginning, she is also the longest-serving female member of the cast in terms of continuous appearances, as other original female cast members who are still in the cast as of 2024 have taken long-term breaks from the show, and is the only remaining original cast member in the show.
+She is the longest-serving character and cast member in the show as Slaughter has been part of the show from the beginning without taking any breaks.
+She is also the longest-serving female member of the cast in terms of continuous appearances, as other original female cast members who are still in the cast as of 2024 have taken long-term breaks from the show.

-Tracey starts working as a barmaid at The Queen Victoria (The Queen Vic) public house in 1989.
-Her existence is largely to provide somebody to man the bar while one of the main characters resolves disputes, arguments or disagreements, or tends to the main plot of the episode.
-Despite featuring on the television programme frequently and occasionally having a line to say, her surname and most of her background is unknown.
-She has also featured in a few minor storylines.
-As well as being a barmaid, Tracey owns a flower stall on Bridge Street market.
-Her stall is regularly robbed by new characters who steal flowers for people they are meeting.
-She employs workers whilst she does shifts in the pub, including Ina Foot (Ina Clare) and Jean Slater (Gillian Wright).
-Tracey becomes good friends with Debbie Bates (Nicola Duffett), and is godmother to her daughter Clare Bates (Gemma Bissix).
-Tracey is often seen to be pleased at the prospect of additional overtime in The Queen Victoria when a Mitchell family wedding or other event is planned, as she can always do with extra money.

-On 25 May 1993, Sharon Mitchell (Letitia Dean) told Nigel Bates (Paul Bradley) that she will be late for his birthday party as she would be attending a hen party, which Grant Mitchell (Ross Kemp) confirmed was because Tracey was getting married.
-After Nigel met and kissed Debbie during his birthday party, he asked Tracey where Debbie was: she replied that she left in a cab, but really liked Nigel and thought he was sweet.